 Membership Tutorial - Jetsetter Alerts

-This guide gives you everything you need to easily understand the information contained within each alert you receive and quickly and easily book a flight using the information provided.
+This guide gives you everything you need to understand each alert from Jetsetter Alerts, making it easy to quickly book your flights.

 Tutorial Overview